exoplatform/exo-documentation/docs/Configuration.rst

     The field "User Name" must match the format "Username must be a valid email address".

-In case you do not define ``gatein.validators.username.format.message``, the value of ``gatein.validators.username.regexp`` will be used in the warning message:
+In case you do not define ``gatein.validators.username.format.message``, the value of ``gatein.validators.userName.regexp`` will be used in the warning message:

 ::